cybercongress/foundation/euler-foundation/foundation.md

 ✔ Successfully executed: "Execute desired action as a token holder"
 ```

-Transaction [details](https://etherscan.io/tx/0x625b579bc657cdc232fd079dbcec632d3b92eace67514f3744a20cecdbf32cb1) of creating a proposal to vote for in the cyber~Congress DAO, on the proposal to assign the `FOUNDER_ROLE` to the Congress Agent for the Evangelism appication in the Foundation DAO
+Transaction [details](https://etherscan.io/tx/0x625b579bc657cdc232fd079dbcec632d3b92eace67514f3744a20cecdbf32cb1) of creating a proposal to vote for in the cyber~Congress DAO, on the proposal to assign the `FOUNDER_ROLE` to the Congress Agent for the Evangelism application in the Foundation DAO

 The created proposal:
 ![congress-vote-install-founder-evangelism-foundation-proposal](./screens/congress-vote-install-founder-evangelism-foundation-voting.png)